Blog Post Title Two

 If you’ve ever hired a contractor and ended up thinking, “Never again…” — you’re not alone.

 At Sherman R.E.
-Properties, we walk into those situations all the time — usually when a homeowner calls us to fix what another contractor messed up.
-And after seeing enough of those, you start to notice patterns.
+Properties, we walk into “contractor rescue” situations all the time — usually when a homeowner calls us to fix what another contractor messed up.
+After seeing enough of those, you start to notice patterns.

-You’re about to get the real talk version of how to spot a bad contractor from a mile away — and what it looks like when you’ve actually found a good one.
+This guide gives you the real-talk version of how to spot a bad contractor from a mile away — and what it looks like when you’ve actually found a good one.
 No sugar-coating.
 No corporate fluff.
-Just the kind of advice I’d give a friend or family member before they signed anything.
+Just the kind of advice we’d give a friend or family member before they signed anything.

 If the “agreement” is just a handshake, a text message, or something scribbled on a notepad at a gas station, that’s an immediate problem.